ai4nucleome/BioMaster/README.md

 # BioMaster: Automating Complex Bioinformatics Workflows

 **BioMaster** is a multi-agent framework designed to streamline and automate complex bioinformatics workflows.
-By leveraging large language models (LLMs) and dynamic knowledge retrieval, BioMaster addresses key limitations in automation, improving accuracy, efficiency, and scalability across a wide range of bioinformatics tasks, such as RNA-seq, ChIP-seq, and Hi-C data processing.
+By leveraging large language models (LLMs) and knowledge retrieval, BioMaster addresses key limitations in automation, improving accuracy, efficiency, and scalability across a wide range of bioinformatics tasks, such as RNA-seq, ChIP-seq, and Hi-C data processing.

 ---